 Keep Culture at Your Heart

 Remember, a strong workplace culture has a multitude of benefits including better productivity, increased satisfaction rates, lower attrition rates, and overall increased employee happiness.
 While fostering higher employee engagement can be challenging at times, it is well worth the effort.
 Need help determining your cultural style and finding candidates who align with your organization?
-Try the Workzinga Culture Fit Assessment!
+Try the Workzinga Culture Alignment Assessment!
 The hiring assessment designed to objectively measure culture!